 Two years after independence, South Sudan was plunged into deadly conflict pitting forces loyal to President Salva Kiir and against the armed opposition led by Riek Machar.
 The conflict continues unabated after a peace deal signed in August 2015 collapsed in July 2016.
 The inadvertent consequence of the collapse of the peace agreement has resulted in the birth of new armed groups that are opposed to the government.
 Subsequently, South Sudan continues to dominate the agenda of the United Nations Security Council due to its war-induced fragility.

 In February 2016, the UN announced that a famine was unfolding in the country.
 Nearly 5 million people, which represents more than 40 percent of the South Sudan’s population, are now at risk of starvation due to what the UN calls a “man-made” famine induced by the war.
 Currently, aid agencies have launched a massive campaign to mitigate the impact of the famine.
 According to the UN, the number of food insecure people will increase to 5.5 million if efforts to arrest the severity and spread of the food crisis are not successful.
 About a million children across South Sudan are severely malnourished and at risk of death unless they receive immediate help.
 Efforts to get aid to the needy are however hampered by the main actors’ obstruction of free movement of aid workers.
 The war has caused massive displacement.
 An estimated 1.5 million people have sought refuge in neighboring countries, while 1.85 million are internally displaced.
 Meanwhile, the South Sudanese economy is in free-fall.
 A global glut in oil production in the last two years drastically reduced the country’s ability to generate sufficient money from oil, its sole revenue earner.
 The South Sudanese pound has lost nearly 95 percent of its value.
-In September 2016, inflation rose to 550 percent but now stands at 330 percent (March 2017), according to the IMF.
 Public servants endure long months without being paid.

 South Sudan’s war is due to a fall-out between rival factions of the ruling SPLM.
 At independence, the SPLM political elites installed a system that the Enough Project calls a violent kleptocracy.
 In this system, corruption is not an anomaly but the very basis of the government itself.
 Institutions for checks and balances were coerced to serve the personal beneficial interests of elite politicians.
 Subsequently, factions emerged in the SPLM vying for control of the state.
 Poor management of the expectations of these factions resulted in the contest for state capture being expressed in violent terms.
 Ultimately, a solution to the conflict must aim at dismantling the incentive structure in place that benefits elite politicians and their networks of collaborators.